DIVERSITY, EQUITY, INCLUSION AND BELONGING (DEIB)

 Conflict Resolution

 Conflict resolution is the process of ending a dispute and reaching an agreement that satisfies all parties involved.
-Since conflict is an essential part of being human, effective conflict resolution is not designed to avoid disagreements.
-Instead, conflict resolution skills are used to facilitate discussions, increase understanding and control emotional responses (North Central College, 2019).
-Conflict resolution is a vital step to foster a diverse and inclusive team.
-Diversity and inclusion are ethical and social goals.
-However, they also come with challenges, such as misunderstandings, biases, and disagreements.
-Managing conflicts arising from diversity and inclusion policies at the workplace is critical to creating a positive work environment that values and respects the differences among employees (Babatunde et al., 2023).
+Since conflict is an essential part of human interaction, effective conflict resolution is not designed to avoid disagreements.
+Instead, conflict resolution skills are used to facilitate discussions, increase understanding, and control emotional responses (North Central College, 2019).
+Conflict resolution is a vital step in fostering a diverse and inclusive team.
+Diversity and inclusion are ethical and social goals, but they also come with challenges such as misunderstandings, biases, and disagreements.
+Managing conflicts arising from diversity and inclusion policies in the workplace is critical to creating a positive work environment that values and respects the differences among employees (Babatunde et al., 2023).
+Conflict resolution supports diversity, equity, inclusion, and belonging (DEIB) by fostering open communication, addressing biases, and ensuring all voices are heard.
+It helps resolve misunderstandings, promotes empathy, and creates a more inclusive work environment where differences are respected and valued.

 Conflict can emerge due to various factors, including disparities in personalities, communication approaches, cultural upbringings, values, anticipations, and objectives.
 While certain conflicts serve as constructive catalysts for creativity, innovation, and personal growth, others can be detrimental, fostering animosity, antagonism, and skepticism.
 Successfully navigating conflicts requires a thorough comprehension of their origins and consequences, coupled with an avoidance of assumptions or biases stemming from stereotypes or prejudices.
-Provide examples, descriptions of situations that can lead to conflict at the workplace.
-For example: Poor Communication, Different Values, Different interests, Scarce Resources, Personality differences, Disagreements, etc.
+Below are examples of common workplace conflict scenarios:

 Self Care